Police arrest man in fatal shooting that left one dead off Blount Road

 BATON ROUGE- A 39-year-old is accused of killing another man in a shooting that happened earlier this month.

-Police booked James Whitfield in the dead of Donald Joseph Whitfield.
+Police booked James Whitfield on Tuesday in the death of Donald Joseph.

-The incident was reported November 9th on 4711 Blount Road, but officials say Donald was found dead on 1500 Block of Curtis Street.
+The incident was reported Nov.
+9 on Blount Road, but officials say Joseph was found dead on Curtis Street, just off Scenic Highway.

-James was processed in booked at East Baton Rouge Parish Prison for second the degree murder.
+James was booked into the East Baton Rouge Parish Prison for second-degree murder.

 More News